tmalik258/Blog/README.md

   - `PUT /api/v1/posts/:id/`
   - `DELETE /api/v1/posts/:id/`

-- **Comments:**
-  - `GET /api/v1/posts/:postId/comments/`
-  - `POST /api/v1/posts/:postId/comments/`

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust any section according to your specific needs and project details.